 If your baby’s primary or secondary insurance is MaineCare or Medicaid, we will need the ID number assigned to your baby in order to file claims.
 The hospital’s social services department has staff who may be able to assist you with the application process.
 This should be done within 7 days of your baby’s birth.

 Your health insurance policy is an agreement between you and your insurance carrier.
 If your baby has insurance coverage, claims for services provided to your baby will be sent to the insurance company on your behalf.
-The amounts your plan applies to co-insurance, co-payment, and deductible will be your responsibility.
+The amounts your plan applies to co-insurance and deductible will be your responsibility.
 If you do not agree with any amount that has been applied to your responsibility, please contact your insurance carrier.

 In addition to submitting claims on your behalf to your insurance carrier, when applicable, MNA will send a monthly billing statement outlining the amount that is your responsibility.
-Should we be unable to verify the insurance coverage for your baby, payment will be the responsibility of the parents/guarantors.

 Acceptable Methods of Payment